 The bill H. 3077 proposes an amendment to Section 63-3-620 of the South Carolina Code of Laws, which addresses penalties for violating family court orders.
 The key change introduced by this bill is the prohibition of imprisonment as a penalty for contempt of court.
-Currently, adults found in contempt can face various penalties, including fines, public works sentences, or imprisonment in a local detention facility, with specific limits on the duration and amount of fines.
+Currently, adults found in contempt can face various penalties, including imprisonment in a local detention facility, fines, or public works sentences.
+The amendment seeks to eliminate the option of imprisonment entirely, thereby altering the consequences for individuals who fail to comply with lawful court orders.

 Statutes affected: